-This first appeared in The Havok Journal March 10, 2019.
+This first appeared in The Havok Journal on March 10, 2019.
+What has changed since then?

 I was often asked about what I would do after President Trump was inaugurated.
 My response was, “get up and make production at the plant.”
 That was the truth.
 I had no reason to do anything different and I still don’t.
 We have bigger problems to solve.

-There are large segments of America unhappy with the 2016 elections results.
+There are large segments of America unhappy with the 2016 election results.
 Many constituents are disappointed with members of Congress.
-Town hall meetings, especially for Republicans, are turning into raucous affairs.
+Townhall meetings, especially for Republicans, are turning into raucous affairs.
 Senator (R) Marco Rubio of Florida refuses to do town halls, citing rudeness from attendees.
 American constituents spew fury at their elected officials…especially at the people they didn’t vote for.

 The rage, faux-rage, Twitter-rage, whatever triggering is happening based on a tweet is unsustainable for the next four years.
 Yes, we must discuss some contentious and explosive issues (e.g. Healthcare, Immigration, Syria) immediately.
 However, vitriol should not be an automatic response to every single move the President and Congress make.
 Ignore certain things (e.g. how the President likes his steak) and engage other things (e.g. U.S. troops in Syria without an Authorization for Use of Military Force).